How does the history and development of Wedgwood compare to that of other neighborhoods in Seattle?

 All Seattle-area homesteaders fled their claims during the Puget Sound Indian War of October 1855 to January 1856, and John Ross fled his land claim property on what is now north Queen Anne.
 Ross did not return to his claim property for more than fifteen years.
 By that time (the 1870s) John Ross had a wife and children and the fear of attack by Indians was in the past.

 The Wedgwood neighborhood did not have any residents or land claimants until the 1870s.
 The earliest Wedgwood residents were Civil War veterans of the Union Army who came to Seattle from other states of the USA, about ten years after the end of the Civil War.
 These settlers came to start new lives “out West.”
 Because of the availability of land in Washington Territory, veterans could receive free land in credit for time served in the war.

 In the 1870s the Weedins from Missouri and the Kenyons from Michigan (all Civil War veterans) filed homestead claims in Wedgwood.
 Land in Wedgwood was still available twenty years after William Strickler’s survey of 1855; no other white settlers had yet claimed it.
 This shows how “far out” Wedgwood was, and that because it was not located on or near a body of water, the neighborhood did not develop as an early business and transportation hub like Fremont.

 Wedgwood’s homesteaders of the 1870s stayed about a dozen years and then moved on, and property records show the sales transactions of their claim properties.
 The Wedgwood Rock tract formerly owned by William Weedin was purchased by the Miller family.
-They held it undeveloped for sixty years, finally selling in the 1940s to Albert Balch, the developer of Wedgwood.
+The Millers held it undeveloped for sixty years, finally selling in the 1940s to Albert Balch, the developer of Wedgwood.